nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_1.rst

 Connections have a delay and a weight.
 All connections are implemented on the receiving side, and the interpretation of the parameters is ultimately up to the receiving node.
-In :numref:`neuronnpic` A, neuron :math:`N_a` has sent a spike to :math:`N_b` at time :math:`t`, over a connection with weight :math:`w_a` and delay :math:`d`.
+In :numref:`neuronpic` A, neuron :math:`N_a` has sent a spike to :math:`N_b` at time :math:`t`, over a connection with weight :math:`w_a` and delay :math:`d`.
 The spike is sent through the synapse, then buffered on the receiving side until